Raising Cherry Shrimp Babies: A Step-by-Step Guide [DOs & DONTs]

 Do Cherry Shrimp Eat Their Babies?

-If the eggs are attached to the mother shrimp, the shrimp will not eat those eggs.
-Your cherry shrimp will not harm their eggs as long as these eggs are healthy.
+If the eggs are attached to the mother shrimp, the shrimp will not eat them.
+Your cherry shrimp will not harm their eggs as long as they are healthy.
 Also, cherry shrimp do not prefer to eat healthy eggs of other shrimp.

 But, not all shrimp eggs get fertilized due to various reasons.
 There might be no male cherry shrimp to fertilize the eggs.
 Also, improper water parameters can cause unfertilized eggs in cherry shrimp.
 In such cases, cherry shrimp choose to drop their unfertilized egg clusters.

 These dropped, undeveloped, or unfertilized eggs are a good source of protein for cherry shrimp.
-No wonder your cherry shrimp will not hesitate to eat those dropped eggs.
-Besides, cherry shrimp can eat those eggs on which fungus is grown.
+No wonder your cherry shrimp will not hesitate to eat them.
+Besides, cherry shrimp can eat eggs on which fungus is grown.

 How Many Babies Do Cherry Shrimp Have?